 Credit card companies across the country have long rewarded saving and spending habits with gift cards.
 But have you ever thought about tapping into your bank for gift cards?
 The MoneyLion Visa Debit Card offers credit-card style perks on a debit card, practically unheard of!

-MoneyLion offers incentive rewards for account activity and debit card use to improve your financial health.
+MoneyLion also offers incentive rewards for account activity and debit card use to improve your financial health.
 You can earn gift cards to top spots like Amazon, Best Buy, GameStop, Target, and more.

-Be aware — there are lots of “free” gift card scams out there.
-Finding a legitimate source for free gift cards can be a serious challenge.
+Be aware — there are lots of “free” offers out there that don’t pan out.
+Finding a legitimate source for gift cards can be a serious challenge.
 Here are some red flags you should watch out for whenever you get a free gift card offer.

 Unsolicited emails: Did you receive an email that claims you’ve “won” a gift card in a giveaway you don’t remember entering?
 Chances are, there’s no gift card and you’re the target of a scammer.
 Don’t respond to these types of emails.
 Sending any type of response tells scammers that your email is active, which could allow them to sell your email address to other fraudsters.

 Requests for personal information with no explanation: It might be legitimate if a bank or company offers you a gift card in exchange for signing up for email promotions.
 However, there’s no reason why a “survey company” would need your credit card details, phone number or banking information.
 Always be on your toes if you’re asked for personal information in exchange for a gift card.

 An offer that seems too good to be true: Got a text message that says you can earn a $100 Amazon.com gift card just for answering a few questions?
 Don’t start planning where to put that new TV just yet.
 In almost every instance, large gift card giveaways are pure scams.